jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Tutorial_Part_1.md

 I'm choosing to Create Secret and store Access Key info in Vault in Dev mode.

-Feel free to choose another Secrets Management
+Feel free to choose another Secrets Management option.
 TODO: Refer to other options.